addulac/phd/source/14_netprop.md

 * For \ifm, the reduced adjacency matrix $Y^k$ is defined by: $ y_{ij,k}=1$ if $y_{ij}=1 , f_{ik}=f_{jk}=1$ and $0$ otherwise.

 Note that all our experiments where realized in a platform that we developed and maintain in order to help reproducibility of machine learning experiments.
-It is available online \footnote{https://github.com/dtrckd/pymake} under a GNU GPL license.
+It is available online^[https://github.com/dtrckd/pymake] under a GNU GPL license.

 ### Datasets